 Injuries hampered his progress, whilst he seemed ill-suited to new manager Brendan Rodgers’ methods after the Northern Irishman replaced Kenny Dalglish.

-After just 11 goals in 58 appearances, Carroll left the club to join West Ham, before returning to St. James’ Park in 2019.
+After just 11 goals in 58 appearances, Carroll left the club to join West Ham and is currently a free agent following his release by former side Newcastle in 2021.

 Olympiakos to Fulham, 2014